Borrow, Request, Renew

 Borrowing privileges at all Columbia libraries are temporarily suspended if fines or fees exceed $99 or if a recalled item is not returned on time.
 Excessive unpaid borrowing fees or fines may result in unreleased diplomas or transcripts.
 Fines and fees may be paid by credit card (Mastercard, Visa or Discover), check or money order.
-Cash payments are no longer accepted, except at Barnard and the Health Science Libraries.
 Lost items should be reported to the Library Information Office.

 Payment of fines or fees on overdue items at affiliate libraries must be paid at those locations.